 Without clear shifts in cultural norms and expectations, your organization’s change initiatives are likely to fail.
 Your culture has been developed to be successful in your company as it has been, not as you’d like it to be.
 Without cultural transformation at the most basic level, employees will soon revert to their old ways of working.
 You must make changes to culture overt and specific so people know what they need to do differently.
-Leaders should design the new culture to deliver on the new transformational change initiatives, so that employees can see how the new corporate culture will fit into the larger change picture.
+Leaders should design the new culture to deliver on the new transformational and organizational change initiatives, so that employees can see how the new corporate culture will fit into the larger change picture.

 Cultural Transformation Starts with Leaders

 Any major cultural transformation starts with an organization’s leaders.
 Leaders must model the new behaviors to provide a good example for employees, and to demonstrate that these changes are not temporary.
 If a leader does not demonstrate signs of change, it is unlikely that employees will take this initiative on their own.
 A leader must fully commit to and believe in the new culture.
 Employees will pick up on any hesitation or ambivalence about these plans.
 Showing that this change is a priority will inspire them to embrace the changes.

 Leadership and project attention to culture is essential from the beginning of the change process.
 It is never effective as a “bolt-on” strategy after implementation.
 Nor is it effective as a generalized communication: “We need to change our culture.”
 That does nothing to clarify exactly what must change for the new state to be successful and sustain its value over time.